ljk28/MP1/README.md

 ![lighthouse-desktop-2](100.jpeg)

-The next part was the HTML vaidation...
+The next part was the HTML validation...

 For the index page...
 <img src="documentation/html-test/index/index-test.jpeg">